typesense/typesense-website/docs-site/content/27.1/api/README.md

 This will force Typesense to compute facets in an exhaustive manner and allows the `total_values` key in the response to be exact.

+**Regular expression in field names in query_by, facet_by etc.**

+We've fixed some bugs in the way regular expression in field names are resolved.
+These bug fixes _could_ cause the field resolution to fail if you were relying on the wrong behavior.
+For example, if you had a field named `body..*._title` in the schema, you can no longer resolve fields that match this pattern by sending `query_by=body` which was working earlier (as a bug).

 ## Upgrading

 Before upgrading your existing Typesense cluster to v{{ $page.typesenseVersion }}, please review the behavior